jonathanvanschenck/yt2rss/README.md

 # yt2rss
-A webserver to convert youtube videso to an audio podcast RSS feed
+A webserver to convert youtube videos to an audio podcast RSS feed